pmacau/ChessProject/README.md

 - I want to see my in-game statistics from the main menu.
 - I want the option to enter the item shop off the menu to see what's available.
-- I want to be able to add items to my inventory, and upgrade items an arbitrary amount of times.
+- I want to be able to add items to my inventory
+- I want upgrade items an arbitrary amount of times.
 - I want to be able to pause the game in the middle of a floor.
 - I want the option to increase the difficulty of a new game.